Health Education England, working across the East of England: Genito-Urinary Medicine:

 Watford, Luton & Dunstable, St. Albans, University College London.
 The post offers wide experience in various aspects of sexual health.
 The participating clinics offer different models of clinical care and service provision for different populations.
-The Luton & Dunstable service has a considerable workload in the management of HIV infection and other sexually transmitted infections, especially gonorrhoea and chlamydial infection.
+Luton Sexual Health is a fully integrated service caring for a diverse population with high levels of need, including high rates of gonorrhoea and syphilis and a large cohort of people living with HIV.
+It also provides a psychosexual service, contraception training and outreach work with vulnerable populations.
 The Watford service has developed a broad sexual health ethos with specialist services for young people, outreach teams, vulval clinics etc. The St. Albans clinic is a high throughput traditional GUM service.
 Experience in specialist HIV in-patient care and academic teaching is provided through the Mortimer Market Centre of University College, London.

-Norfolk & Norwich Hospital.
-The training is currently at the Norfolk & Norwich University Hospital during the four years.
+iCash Norwich.
+The training is currently at the Oak Street Clinic throughout the four years.
 This is one of the busiest GU Medicine Departments in the region.
-The medical staff of the Department consist of two full-time Consultants, one part-time Consultant, one full-time Staff Grade, one SpR and five Hospital Practitioners providing one or more Clinical sessions.
+The clinic provides integrated Contraception, Sexual health services and HIV services.
+The medical staff of the Department consist of one full time and one part time GUM consultant and one full time FSRH consultant, one full time Associate Specialist, one full time speciality doctor and two part time Speciality doctors.
 There are close links with Dermatology, Respiratory Medicine, Microbiology, Gynaecology and Hepatology etc. HIV patients are admitted under a designated Respiratory Consultant.
-The Norfolk & Norwich University Hospital is one of the Regional HIV Network Centres.
+The service is one of the Regional HIV Network Centres.
 There are regular internal and external educational meetings.
 The Department deals with a wide range of genitourinary problems as well as HIV/AIDS.

 - Completion of a core medical training programme or equivalent.